Fastering18/Goblox.js/README.md

 # Goblox.js

 Unoffical ROBLOX API wrapper made by Fastering18.

 **Example**

 ```
-const goblox = require('goblox.js');

 async function test() {
-    const account = await new goblox(); //you can fill this with your full roblosecurity cookie
+    const account = await new goblox.loginCookie("_|WARNING:-DO-NOT-SHARE-THIS...").catch(console.error);

-    console.log(account.Username); //undefined because there no cookie parameter for "account"
+    console.log(account) //undefined because cookie parameter isn't correct/null

-    account.getAccountInfo("fastering18").then(result => {
-        console.log(JSON.stringify(result));
+    goblox.getAccountInfo("fastering18").then(re=>{
+        console.log(JSON.stringify(re))  //No need cookie parameter
     });

+    goblox.getStatus("fastering18").then(r=>{
+        console.log(JSON.stringify(r))   //No need cookie parameter
+    });
 }
 test()
 ```

-object result will be:
+object result for **getAccountInfo()** will be:

-`
-{"UserId":467971019,
- "Username":"Fastering18",
- "Description":"Fastering18 from yt",
+`{"UserId":467971019, "Username":"Fastering18", "Description":"Fastering18 from yt", "Status":"A back-end developer that learn something quicker."}`

+object result for **getStatus()** will be:

- "Status":"A back-end developer that learn something quicker."}
+`{"Status":"A back-end developer that learn something quicker."}`
-`

 **Functions**

-`
-account.getAccountInfo("fastering18") //fill it with ROBLOX username `
+`const account = await new goblox.loginCookie("_|WARNING:-DO-NOT-SHARE..."); //fill it with your full ROBLOSECURITY (optional)`

+Put the first parameter with your .ROBLOSECURITY cookie,
+NOTE: roblox token is not required if you only need general account info, will not include more information like presences/etc.

+`account.getAccountInfo("fastering18")`

-First parameter is the name of ROBLOX username, if its empty, then it return current information of current .ROBLOSECURITY cookie
+First parameter is the name of ROBLOX username/user id, if its empty, then it return current information of current .ROBLOSECURITY cookie

-__Still on working, currently had low connection with my ISP so its still on pending update.__
+`goblox.getStatus("fastering18")`

+First parameter is the name of ROBLOX username/user id, return status of the user.

+Discord: Kei#4517

+Roblox: Fastering18

+Updates: getStatus and bugfix

+Test: npm test